Entre Nous (film): Plot

 Madeleine has a brief affair with her former art teacher, for which Léna lends her flat.
-Unfortunately, Michel comes home at lunchtime and finds the guilty couple.
-This turns him against Madeleine, and Léna's friendship with her.
-The two women were planning to open a dress shop, which Michel says he will finance provided it is without Madeleine, who has gone off to Paris.
-Taking a night train to go and see her, Léna has a sexual encounter with a soldier, her first experience apart from Michel and very enjoyable.
-In Paris, the two women dance and get drunk in a night club and fall into bed together.
+Unfortunately, Michel comes home at lunchtime and discovers the guilty couple.
+This turns him against Madeleine and strains Léna's friendship with her.
+The two women had been planning to open a dress shop, and Michel offers to finance it on the condition that Madeleine is excluded, as she has gone off to Paris.
+Taking a night train to visit her, Léna has a sexual encounter with a soldier, her first experience apart from Michel, which she finds very enjoyable.
+In Paris, the two women dance, get drunk in a nightclub, and end up in bed together.

-But Léna has not realised the fragility of Madeleine, who is placed in a mental hospital and then released to the care of her parents.
-Going to see her, Léna takes her out to show her the new dress shop.
-Unfortunately, Michel drops in and on seeing Madeleine there smashes the place up.
-Léna takes Madeleine and their children away to a rented house beside the sea, where Michel turns up trying for reconciliation.
-An end caption says that Madeleine died.
+However, Léna fails to realise the fragility of Madeleine, who is eventually placed in a mental hospital and later released to the care of her parents.
+When Léna visits her, she takes Madeleine out to show her the new dress shop.
+Unfortunately, Michel drops by and upon seeing Madeleine there, he smashes the place up.
+Léna takes Madeleine and their children away to a rented house by the sea, where Michel tries to reconcile with her but without success.
+The end caption reveals that Léna never sees her husband again, and Madeleine dies two years later.